dsuprunov/python-statista-programming-challenge/README.md

    ```
    # For example, work with data or the database.
    ```
-8. 6top services (if you do not need them)
+8. Stop services (if you do not need them)
    ```bash
    ./statista-challenge-app.sh stop
    ```